Roy O. Disney

 Roy Oliver Disney (/ˈdɪzni/ DIZ-nee; June 24, 1893 - December 20, 1971) was an American entrepreneur.
-He co-founded with his younger brother Walt Disney what is now the Walt Disney Company in October of 1923.
-Disney also served as the company's first chief executive officer (CEO) and was the father of Roy E. Disney.
+He co-founded with his younger brother Walt what is now the Walt Disney Company in October 1923.
+Disney also served as the company's first chief executive officer and was the father of Roy E. Disney.

-Biography

-Early life, education, and military service
+Early life and education

+The home in Chicago where Disney was born.

 Disney was born to Irish-Canadian Elias Charles Disney and English-German-American Flora Call Disney in Chicago, Illinois, on June 24, 1893.
 The family moved to Marceline, Missouri, and to Kansas City in 1911.

 On July 1, 1911, Elias purchased a newspaper delivery route for The Kansas City Star.
 It extended from 27th Street to the 31st Street and from Prospect Avenue to Indiana Avenue.
 Roy and his brother Walt worked as newspaper delivery boys.
 The family delivered the morning newspaper, The Kansas City Times, to approximately 700 customers and The Kansas City Star to more than 600.
 The number of customers served increased with time.

 Disney graduated from the Manual Training High School of Kansas City in 1912.
 He left the paper delivery route and worked on a farm in the summer.
 He was then employed as a bank clerk along with brother Raymond Arnold Disney at the First National Bank of Kansas City.

+Military service

 Disney served in the United States Navy from 1917 to 1919.
 His military career was cut short by a contraction of tuberculosis during his service and Disney was honorably discharged from military duty.

-Career beginnings and work at Walt Disney Productions
+Career

-While convalescing from a recurrence of tuberculosis at the Sawtelle Veterans Home in Los Angeles in October of 1923, his brother Walt came to visit late at night to ask for his help in establishing a cartoon studio.
+While convalescing from a recurrence of tuberculosis at the Sawtelle Veterans Home in Los Angeles in October 1923, his brother Walt came to visit late at night to ask for his help in establishing a cartoon studio.
 After Walt explained that he had secured a deal with New York distributor Margaret Winkler, Disney agreed and left the hospital the next morning—never again having a relapse of tuberculosis.

+Walt Disney Productions

-Together Roy and Walt founded the Disney Brothers Studio in October of 1923.
+Together brothers Roy and Walt founded the Disney Brothers Studio in October 1923, which served as Winkler Pictures' West Coast branch until 1928.
 Unlike Max and Dave Fleischer of rival Fleischer Studios, Roy was not a co-producer.
 However, Roy was an equal partner in all facets of the production company.
 While Walt led the creative side, Roy guided the business side and finances.